protometheus/streamsearcher/README.md

   each worker is only given 1 job.
 That is not a requirement, however; if the `chunksize` flag is provided, then the number of jobs will equal:
   `fileSize/chunkSize`.
-This breaks the requirement of the instructions, but it more practical and realistic in terms of general solutions.
+This breaks the requirement of the instructions, but is more practical and realistic in terms of job/worker queue implementations.

 - Obvious error handling: Go's error handling paradigm means most well-written functions are of the type `func(...) (..., error)`.
 Error